 Horry County Museum, 805 Main St, Conway.
 Ongoing - To collect and preserve material related to the prehistory, natural history, history and culture of Horry County; to interpret and to create exhibits of such materials and to prepare educational programs related to them for presentation to the public, particularly the citizens of Horry County, South Carolina, and to operate a facility for this purpose.
 Hours: Tue.-Sat., 9am-5pm.
 Contact: 843/915-5320 or at (www.horrycountymuseum.org).

 Due West

 Bowie Arts Center, Bonner St., Erskine College, Due West.
 Ongoing - "Redemption Exhibit", "Woman: Image Bearer" and "Edgefield Pottery Exhibit".
-Hours: Tue.-Fri., 10am-2pm or by appt.
+Summer Hours: by appt. only.
 Contact: 864/379-8867.

 Elloree